Ericokim/Ericokim/README.md

 Hi 👋 My name is Eric Munene
 ============================

-Front-end Web developer
+Full-Stack developer
 ------------------------

-I am a Front-end Web developer, interested in learning, building and finding ways to make things as simple as possible in every criteria that am trained experienced.
+I am a Full-Stack developer, interested in learning, building and finding ways to make things as simple as possible in every criteria that am trained experienced.

 * 🌍  I'm based in Kenya
 * ✉️  You can contact me at [erickims08@gmail.com](mailto:erickims08@gmail.com)